PETER REESE M.D., M.S.C.E.

 Board Certification: Internal Medicine and Nephrology

 Goldberg D, Halpern SD, Reese PP. Deceased Organ Donation Consent Rates among Racial and Ethnic Minorities and Older Potential Donors.
 Critical Care Medicine.
-Accepted 07/2012.
+2013 Feb;41(2):496-505.

 Ruebner R, Goldberg D, Abt PL, Bahirwani R, Levine M, Sawinski D, Shults J, Bloom RD, Reese PP. Risk of end-stage renal disease among liver transplant recipients with pre-transplant renal dysfunction.
 American Journal of Transplantation.
-Accepted 05/2012.
+2012 Nov;12(11):2958-65.

 Reese PP, Bloom RD: The long and winding road to kidney transplantation.
 American Journal of Transplantation.
 11(7): 1357-58, 2011.